Updated: Dec 22, 2020

 Map of Planet Dooda.

-By that time, they had managed to heard the majority of the people into cities.
+By that time, they had managed to herd the majority of the people into cities.
 These cities were vast but were basically open prisons.
 You could only leave your city if your social credit score was high enough.
 To get a high score you had to fully comply with all regulations and have no black marks against you.
 Although people were effectively imprisoned within their city walls, these cities were fun places, with plenty to do for locals and tourist alike.
 Giving people fun distractions was key to keeping them subjugated.
 Every citizen was fully tracked and the system knew everything about you.
 Those that didn’t fully give up their sovereignty were treated very badly.
 Non compliance meant living in squalor and the constant threat of the internment camps, which no one ever came back from.

 Most Doodarians had no idea they were imprisoned slaves of the Naki.
 They spent their lives in a hypnotic trance, believing their masters version of reality.
 For those that woke from their slumber, there was a rebel network that helped get them out of these cities.
 Escaping was dangerous, but doable, and many scientist that had previously been working for the Naki had escaped and found their way to the Shinzanzee mountains.